 If you’ve selected B & C: The more footfall in a room, the more maintenance will be needed.
-Hence, a kitchen that many uses should be high on functionality and low on maintenance.
+Hence, an HDB kitchen design should be high on functionality and low on maintenance if many use it.

 #2: How many times in a day do you or your family cook?

 B. Twice a day

 If you’ve selected A & B: The number of times you or your family uses your kitchen in a day is one of the most important factors to take into consideration.
 Hence, a kitchen that is used once or twice a day can have a few shelves and a single work zone.
 A small HDB kitchen design can have standalone units outside the kitchen.

 If you’ve selected C & D: When a kitchen is used for cooking many meals in a day, we consider that as heavy cooking.
 Therefore, it must have multiple designated work areas.
 For example, a busy kitchen should have a prep zone, cook zone, clean zone and plenty of storage with clear counter space.

 Prior to cooking, activities such as washing, peeling, cutting, mixing and measuring takes place in the prep zone.
 You spend most of your time in this zone so make sure its a flawless one.
 In order to do that, two or more shelves and a dedicated counter top space makes it a convenient process.

 As the name implies, the cook zone is the zone where the cooking happens.
 Therefore, it should have a hob with three or more burners, an oven and a chimney with lights and filters for easy maintenance.